DennisDean/SpectralTrainFig/standardOperatingProcedure.md

 ## Scope

-The document describes responsibilites, procedures and references relative to the flow of information starting with identifying a dataset to analayze to making data available for data analysis.
+The document describes responsibilites, procedures and references relative to the flow of information starting with identifying a dataset, analyzing a dataset, and results available for analysis.

 ## Responsiblities